 (b) Before removing, replacing, or diverting any of the specified individuals, the Contractor shall notify the Contracting Officer, in writing, before the change becomes effective.
 The Contractor shall submit information to support the proposed action to enable the Contracting Officer to evaluate the potential impact of the change on the contract.
 The Contractor shall not remove or replace personnel under this contract until the Contracting Officer approves the change.
 The Key Personnel under this Contract are:

-Program Manager: Bob Etris
+Program Manager: “redacted”

-Task Area 1 (Strategic Planning) Lead: Stephanie Perlick
+Task Area 1 (Strategic Planning) Lead: “redacted”

-Task Area 1 Alternate: Margit Jochmann
+Task Area 1 Alternate: “redacted”

-Task Area 1 Alternate: Nicole (Morrow) Anderson
+Task Area 1 Alternate: “redacted”

-Task Area 2 (Management Development and Integration) Lead: Richard Hudson
+Task Area 2 (Management Development and Integration) Lead: “redacted”

-Task Area 2 Alternate: Iliana Alvarado
+Task Area 2 Alternate: “redacted”

-Task Area 2 Alternate: Shane Roberson
+Task Area 2 Alternate: “redacted”

 (End of Clause)